SGL-UT/gnsstk/PYTHON.md

 Templates:

-	Templates in the GPSTk were largely for 3 purposes:
+	Templates in the GNSSTk were largely for 3 purposes:

 		1. standard library containers (std::vector<T>, std::map<K,V>)

-		2. accepting any numeric type (gpstk::Vector<T>)
+		2. accepting any numeric type (gnsstk::Vector<T>)

 		3. creating specialized class for use in inheritance (such as how YumaAlmanacStore is a subclass of FileStore<YumaHeader>)

 	Using the standard library containers of C++ is discouraged, so only a few were created for use.

-	The only class that uses the numeric template type that is wrapped in gpstk::Vector, which only accepts floating point numbers now.
+	The only class that uses the numeric template type that is wrapped in gnsstk::Vector, which only accepts floating point numbers now.

 	The templates in inheritance are not needed as they are not visible to the end-user.

 Streams:

-	Streams were used all over the GPSTk for input and output.
+	Streams were used all over the GNSSTk for input and output.
 Many classes had a dump or operator<< function that could be used for string output, these have been replaced with the __str__ method.

 	Streams were also used heavily for reading in Almanac and Ephemeris data from files.
 A more pythonic interface